huggingface/blog/ai-webtv.md

 # Future work

-We hope you enjoyed watching the AI WebTV stream and that it will inspire your to build more in this space.
+We hope you enjoyed watching the AI WebTV stream and that it will inspire you to build more in this space.

 As this was a first trial, a lot of things were not the focus of the tech demo: generating longer and more varied sequences, adding audio (sound effects, dialogue), generating and orchestrating complex scenarios, or letting a language model agent having more control over the pipeline.